-Come along and join us at any of our meetings and visitors are always welcome.
+Come along and join us at our meetings.
+Visitors are always welcome.

 Check the Events page for updates on our Guest Speakers and their topics.

-The Family History Researh Room is located within the Campbelltwon City Library and holds an extensive collection of books, microfilms and other resources to assist researchers.
+The Family History Research Room is located within the Campbelltown City Library and holds an extensive collection of books, microfilms and other resources to assist researchers.
 A list of the resources available can be found on the Family History Room Resources page.